What are the major federal safety net programs in the U.S.?

 2010: The Affordable Care Act (ACA)

 The ACA is the largest recent expansion to the U.S. safety net, the full impact of which remains on the horizon.
-Among other provisions, the bill includes subsidies to help pay for individual health insurance.
+Implemented by President Obama in 2012, the law includes subsidies to help pay for individual health insurance.
 It also allows states to cover additional low-income families under Medicaid by providing Federal matching funds.
-In May, the Congressional Budget Office projected that the ACA’s health insurance provisions will cost $710 billion from 2014-19.
+In September, the Congressional Budget Office estimated that the total cost of all of the ACA’s health insurance provisions for people under age 65 was $705 billion in 2017.

 For key features of the ACA, visit the U.S. Department of Health and Human Services online.